hashcript/docs/README.md

 # E-Growth Mobile Backend API Integration Guide

-## Purpose
+## Status

+**Updated after PR #35 — `feature/mobile-participants` was merged into `develop`.**

-This document describes the E-Growth backend APIs available to the mobile application, what each endpoint does, when the mobile application should use it, and the current implementation/deployment status.
+This document describes the backend APIs available to the E-Growth mobile application, how authentication and product access work, which endpoints should be used for each mobile feature, and which backend capabilities are still under development.

-The backend is being delivered incrementally.

-Some APIs are already merged and can be tested against the development environment.

-Other APIs have been implemented and fully validated but are still awaiting merge/deployment.

 ---

 # 1. Development Environment

-## Swagger / API Documentation
+## Swagger Documentation

-The live development Swagger documentation is available at:
+The development API documentation is available at:

 ```text
 https://e-growth.dev.educateapps.work/docs#/
 ```

-Use Swagger as the final source of truth for APIs that are **currently deployed**.
+Swagger should always be treated as the final source of truth for what has actually reached the deployed development environment.

 ---